eat food that loves you back.

 they learn from watching you

-As a mom, it’s my job to make sure my family gets the foods they need every day – like milk.
-That’s why I serve fat-free or low-fat (1%) milk to my kids.
+As a mom, it’s my job to make sure my family gets the foods they need every day – like fruits and veggies.
 I also keep low-fat or fat-free yogurt and cheese in the house for healthy snacks.
-This helps my kids eat better, develop healthy habits, and grow strong.
+This helps my kids eat better, have more focus at school, and grow strong.

-My doctor told me that kids learn eating habits when they are young.
-I want my child to learn to eat fruits and vegetables so she’ll be healthy.
-It makes me feel good that I’m teaching her something she’ll use for life.
+My doctor told me that children learn how to eat when they are young.
+So, I make meals with a lot of fruits and vegetables and I want my family to eat foods that really nourish us.
+It makes me feel good that I’m teaching the kiddos something they’ll use for life.

-Join the Michigan Farm to Family: CSA program to purchase locally grown, freshly harvested produce for just $5-7 a week when paying with SNAP/EBT.
-It’s easy to join and a great way to purchase fresh farm boxes filled with fruits and vegetables grown by local farmers.
-There are over 22 participating farms and organizations around the state with more being added all the time.
-Tap the link above to find a CSA near you.
+Join the Michigan Farm to Family: CSA program.
+It’s easy to join and a great way to purchase fresh farm boxes filled with fruits and vegetables grown by local community supported agriculture (CSA) farmers.
+Tap the link above to find a CSA near you and bring fresh food from your local farm to your table!

 resources

-When your budget it tight, there is help available.
-Michigan 2-1-1 is a free service that connects Michigan residents with help and answers from thousands of health and human services agencies and community resources —quickly, easily, and confidentially.
-Tap the link or call 211.
+When life takes an unexpected turn, help is within reach.
+Michigan 2-1-1 is a free service that connects residents to thousands of health and human service agencies and community resources—quickly, easily, and confidentially.
+Tap the link aboveor call 2-1-1.